Signature Spicy, Smoky, Sweet Chili is my signature chili recipe. Slightly spicy, smoky, and sweet, it's crock pot and freezer-friendly, too!

-Growing up I never liked chili.
-It was always too…I don’t know, tomato-y?
-My Dad, the chief chili cooker in my house, always made it with huge hunks of tomato which – gagsville.
-Not to knock on my Dad’s cooking but he likes chunks and, well, I don’t.
+Growing up, I never liked chili.
+It was always too…tomato-y?
+Also, my Dad, the chief chili cooker at my house, always made it with huge hunks of tomato which – HARD PASS.
+Not to knock on my Dad’s cooking but he likes chunky foods, and I don’t.

-It wasn’t until my early 20s that I finally fell in love with chili.
-I was living in the frigid tundra otherwise known as Minneapolis in the wintertime when one of my best girlfriends made a big pot for us to warm up with one dark and freezing night.
+One of my friends made a big pot for us to warm up with one dark and freezing night.
 The chili immediately won me over and I wrote the recipe down as soon as I scraped up the last bits from my bowl.
+Decades later, I still make this Signature Spicy, Smoky, Sweet Chili on repeat each fall and winter!

-What was so great about Lindsey’s recipe that could erase 20+ years of chili avoidance?
-Surprise, surprise, it’s a tad sweet, plus it’s got some heat.
-Normally I’m not a huge fan of spicy food, but with the touch of sweet it totally works.
+What was so great about my friend’s recipe that could erase 20+ years of chili avoidance?
+Surprise, surprise!
+It’s a tad sweet, plus it’s got some heat.
+Definitely not too spicy, but when paired with the touch of sweet, it totally works.

 Over the years I’ve fine-tuned her recipe to fit our tastes to a T and it’s become my go-to signature chili.
-I have the recipe memorized and make it over and over again in the fall and wintertime.
-It’s awesome for making on a Sunday afternoon then eating for lunch all week long.
-Add some Gluten Free Cornbread and I’m set!
+I have the recipe memorized and, like I said, make it constantly in the fall and wintertime.
+It’s perfect for making on a Sunday afternoon then eating for lunch all week long.

 How to Make This Recipe

-Start by browning 1lb ground beef with 1 large chopped shallot or 1 small onion, 2 cloves garlic, salt, and pepper in a large soup pot or Dutch Oven.
+Start by browning ground beef with chopped shallots or onions, garlic, salt, and pepper in a large soup pot or Dutch Oven.

-Next add 28oz can tomato sauce, 15oz can baked beans, and 15oz can black beans that have been drained and rinsed.
-For whatever reason I’ve always used Bush’s Vegetarian Baked Beans in my signature chili, but you can use whatever kind you like best.
+I’ve always used Bush’s Vegetarian Baked Beans in my signature chili, but you can use whatever kind you like best.
 I just love how the baked beans add a touch of sweetness!

-Now add all the spices that turn tomato sauce and beans into Signature Spicy, Smoky, Sweet Chili!
-You’ll need 3 Tablespoons chili powder, 1 teaspoon smoked paprika, 1/2 teaspoon each salt, garlic powder, onion powder, and cumin, and 1/4 teaspoon (or more or less) cayenne pepper.
+Now add all the spices that turn tomato sauce and beans into Signature Spicy, Smoky, Sweet Chili.
+You’ll need:

-The smoked paprika gives this chili a totally unique flavor and plays well off the smoky/spicy chili and cayenne powders.
+The smoked paprika gives this chili a unique flavor and plays well off the smoky/spicy chili and cayenne powders.
 Mmm!

 Now for the piece de resistance: 1-2 heaping Tablespoons brown sugar.
 The chili tastes completely different without the brown sugar so if you like a subtle sweetness in your chili then you’ve just got to go for it!
-Trust me, it will not make your chili taste like candy.
-It’s all about balance between spicy, smoky, and sweet.

 Place a lid on top then simmer for 30 minutes, stirring two or three times.